For Client Developers

 To run your client with any MCP server:

-If you’re continuing the weather tutorial from the quickstart, your command might look something like this: python client.py .../weather/src/weather/server.py
+If you’re continuing the weather tutorial from the server quickstart, your command might look something like this: python client.py .../quickstart-resources/weather-server-python/weather.py

 The client will: